 Fortunately, today’s customer call centers are experiencing a massive influx of structured and unstructured customer data.
-And the insights gained through customer data analysis can help companies create the kind of customer service experience that attracts new customers, drives customer retention and advocacy, and creates competitive edge.
+And the insights gained through customer data analysis can help companies create the kind of customer service experience that attracts new customers, drives customer retention and advocacy, and creates a competitive edge.

 What follows is a look at how corporate call centers can leverage big data analytics to improve customer service.